vondele/cdbexplore/Readme.md

 score      : The standard minimax score found, not using the decay that cdb implements.
 PV         : Best line found.
-queryall   : Number of positions visited in the search tree, with results provided by cdb or the local cache. bf         : Branching factor computed from queryall and depth. inflight   : Number of active/concurrent requests made to cdb on average. chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist in the database but have been added as part of the search.
+queryall   : Number of positions visited in the search tree, with results provided by cdb or the local cache. bf         : Branching factor q^(1/d) computed from queryall q and depth d. inflight   : Number of active/concurrent requests made to cdb on average. chessdbq   : Number of positions requested to cdb. enqueued   : Number of positions that did not exist in the database but have been added as part of the search.